atelier-ritz/CoilSystemPython/readme.md

 The parameters (x, y, and orientation, if applicable) are updated at 60 Hz (defined in setupTimer() in callbacks.py).

 These values can be accessed in the subthread.py by using self.vision.gripper.x, self.vision.gripper.y, and self.vision.gripper.orientation.

-## GUI Designer

-qt-designer is used.

-sudo apt-get install qttools5-dev-tools

-## USB camera or Firewire Camera

-Can specify the camera in vision.py

 ## Screen Recording